 - Promotes plant growth

 Deleterious microorganisms: These harm the root system of soil and includes the pathogenic fungi, bacteria, nematodes etc.

 Neutral microorganisms: These show a neutral effect and includes actinomycetes, algae etc.

 - Shows antagonistic property against other organisms

-Table showing distinctive features of rhizosphere microorganisms:
+Table showing distinctive features of rhizosphere microorganisms is given below:

 |Microorganisms Involved||R:S Effect||Examples||Functions|

 •Extensively found in root hairs rather than root tip